 In the 1930s the world seemed to be divided into two camps: "one that wanted to be rid of Jews and one that would not accept them."
 This observation is confirmed by the peculiar fate of St. Louis, the ship which was forced to sail the seven seas in search of a safe haven.
 Spurned by Latin American, American and Canadian ports, its Jewish passengers were returned to Europe, where some of them perished.
 This widely reported incident epitomized the Jewish plight.
-The authors Alan Davies, professor of religion at the University of Toronto and an ordained minister of the United Church of Canada, and Marilyn F. Nefsky, associate professor of Sociology/Religion and coordinator of Liberal Education for the University of Lethbridge, Alberta, note that, "Antisemitism in Germany launched the St. Louis, and antisemitism in other nations, including Canada, charted its strange and tragic course."
+Alan Davies and Marilyn F. Nefsky, the authors of How Silent Were the Churches? note that, "Antisemitism in Germany launched the St.Louis, and antisemitism in other nations, including Canada, charted its strange and tragic course."